cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 - Problem solving using
   - Visualisation
     - Visualisation is an essential part of my project as the main goal of the entire simulator is to help learners to visualise how blockchain works.
 Therefore, I will have to think about how to represent different components of the blockchain visually, such as blocks, transactions, and the network.
 This can help me to develop a more effective and engaging simulator.
     - Performance modelling is also an important part of my project as I will have to control the performance of the simulator to ensure that it runs smoothly and efficiently, especially when mining a block with multiple threads.
 Therefore, I will have to think about how to model the performance of the simulator and find the best way to optimise it, e.g. using different number of web workers on different devices to mine blocks in parallel.
+The computers are processing this far more quickly than humans can visualise it.
 === Technology <technology>
 The simulator will run purely on client side code to reduce server costs and workload, and create a more interactive and responsive user experience\
 Frontend: HTML + CSS + TypeScript \